doctriam/broku/README.md

 ### One-Shot Terminal Commands
 A template has been added for those who prefer a one-shot command such as powering on a Roku TV.
 This is in the repo as broku\_template.sh.

+A one-shot
+command can be used, for example, to turn on a TV with a laptop connected to it without having to track down a remote or even assigned as a keyboard shortcut to turn on a TV that has a desktop connected to it.
 1. Make a copy of the file:
   ```
   $ cp broku_template.sh brokuOn